firecat53/urlscan/README.rst

   opening URL in a browser.

 - Configure colors and keybindings via ~/.config/urlscan/config.json.
-Generate default config file for editing with `P`.
+Generate default config file for editing by running `urlscan -g`.
 Cycle through available palettes with `p`.

 - Copy URL to clipboard (primary) with `C`.
 Requires xsel or xclip.